 Cover Type Relevance Why It Matters Typical Limit

-Commercial Vehicle / Fleet Essential Covers your trucks, trailers, and other heavy vehicles against accident damage, theft, fire, and third-party liability.
-A single heavy vehicle can cost $150,000 - $500,000+ to replace, making this the foundation of any transport insurance package.
-Fleet policies cover multiple vehicles under one policy.
+Commercial Vehicle / Fleet Essential Covers your trucks, trailers and other heavy vehicles against collision, theft, fire and third-party damage.
+A new prime mover can cost $250,000 - $600,000+, and a B-double trailer set adds another $150,000 - $300,000.
+This cover is the backbone of any transport insurance program.
+Fleet policies consolidate multiple vehicles under a single arrangement.
 Market or agreed value per vehicle

-Goods in Transit Essential Covers the value of cargo you carry while in transit.
-Freight operators often carry high-value loads - a single truck of consumer electronics, building materials, or food products can be worth $50,000 - $500,000+.
-Cargo damage from accidents, theft, or weather events is a major financial exposure. $50K - $500K+ per load
+Goods in Transit Essential Covers the cargo you carry while it is in your custody during transit.
+A single B-double load of electronics, pharmaceuticals or building materials can be worth $100,000 - $600,000+.
+Cargo damage from rollovers, theft or weather events is a major financial exposure for every transport operator. $100K - $500K+ per load

-Public Liability Essential Covers third-party property damage and injury claims.
-Heavy vehicles can cause significant damage to road infrastructure, other vehicles, and property.
-A serious truck accident with multiple third-party claims can easily exceed $1M. $2M - $10M
+Public Liability Essential Responds to third-party property damage and bodily injury claims.
+Heavy vehicles can cause catastrophic damage to road infrastructure, other vehicles and property.
+A multi-vehicle crash involving a B-double can produce third-party claims well in excess of $1M. $5M - $20M

-Business Interruption Essential Replaces lost income if your business is unable to operate due to an insured event.
-If a key vehicle is written off or your depot is damaged, it can take weeks or months to resume full operations.
+Business Interruption Essential Replaces lost revenue when your operation is disrupted - a key vehicle written off, your depot damaged, or a regulatory suspension halting operations.
 For owner-operators, this is critical income protection.
+Fleet operators face compounding losses when multiple trucks are sidelined.
 12 - 24 months revenue

-Environmental Liability Recommended Covers clean-up costs and third-party claims if your vehicle leaks fuel, oil, or cargo into the environment.
-A diesel spill into a waterway or hazardous material release can result in clean-up costs of $50,000 - $500,000+. $250K - $2M
+Environmental Liability Recommended Covers clean-up costs and third-party claims when your vehicle leaks diesel, oil or cargo into the environment.
+A fuel spill into a waterway or hazardous material release can trigger remediation bills of $80,000 - $500,000+. $250K - $2M

-Cyber Liability Optional Covers costs if your logistics management systems, GPS tracking, or customer databases are compromised.
-Increasingly relevant for transport businesses relying on digital dispatch and fleet management systems. $100K - $500K
+Cyber Liability Optional Covers costs if your fleet management systems, GPS tracking platforms or customer databases are compromised.
+Increasingly relevant as transport businesses rely on digital dispatch, electronic work diaries and real-time load tracking. $100K - $500K

-Disclaimer: Cover types and limits shown are general guidance based on typical freight and transport business needs.
-Your specific requirements depend on your fleet size, cargo types, contract obligations, and risk profile.
-Always discuss your needs with your insurer or broker.
+Disclaimer: Cover types and limits shown are general guidance for typical transport operations.
+Your actual requirements depend on fleet size, cargo types, contract obligations and risk profile.
+Always confirm with your insurer or broker.

 Business Insurance Providers for Freight & Transport